 Stevens awards transfer credit by matching your courses with equivalent Stevens courses.
-The content of a catalog description can usually assist us in determining whether your course satisfy Stevens' academic standards.
-However, the more information we have, the better chance you have receiving credit.
+The more information we have, the better chance you have receiving credit.
 Ask your instructor or department head to provide you with a course outline.
 Course outlines are highly recommended for mathematics, physics, electrical engineering, statistics, dynamics, and natural science courses.

 An official AP score report is required for any AP credit.
 Read more about transferring advanced placement credits.